anestisZioulis/Shelldom/README.md

 <hr>

 - [x] **ECHO**
-    - Append a typed string in the provided file
+    - Append a typed string to the provided file.
         - `echo` `<alphanumeric_value>` `>` `<file>`
       ```c
           >> echo john55 > about.txt